wallarm/product-documentation/docs/4.6/installation/inline/kubernetes/sidecar-proxy/customization.md

 Incoming traffic capture is implemented using the init container running iptables which is the best practice for automatic port forwarding.
 This container is run as privileged, with the `NET_ADMIN` capability.

-![!Default port forwarding with iptables][port-forwarding-with-iptables-img]
+![Default port forwarding with iptables][port-forwarding-with-iptables-img]

 However, this approach is incompatible with the service mesh like Istio since Istio already has iptables-based traffic capture implemented.
 In this case, you can disable iptables and port forwarding will work as follows:

-![!Port forwarding without iptables][port-forwarding-without-iptables-img]
+![Port forwarding without iptables][port-forwarding-without-iptables-img]

 !!! info "Unprotected application container"
     If iptables is disabled, an exposed application container will not be protected by Wallarm.
 As a result, malicious "east-west" traffic may reach the application container if its IP address and port are known to an attacker.